awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 You can pause and resume camera streams with the AWS Panorama API.
 When a camera stream is paused, your application doesn't receive images from that stream.
 You can connect multiple streams to an application and use pause and resume to switch between them.
 For more information, see [Manage applications with the AWS Panorama API](https://docs.aws.amazon.com/panorama/latest/dev/api-applications.html)

+## Error handling

+Improved format and usability of deployment-related logs.

 ## Bug fixes

 Fixed an issue that caused applications with multiple input streams to only display 1 output, instead of tiling the output.

 Fixed an issue that caused application logs to have incorrect timestamps in CloudWatch logs.

-Improved format and usability of deployment-related logs.
+Fixed an issue that allowed two code nodes to run side-by-side in one application.

 # Appliance software 4.3.93
 ​